-For 2021, Colossalcon East will be introducing our first ever “Hybrid” Craftsmanship Contest.
+For 2022, Colossalcon East will be using our “Hybrid” Craftsmanship Contest system.

 Contestants will be asked to create a short video of them in costume, fully discussing their construction process in detail.
 This video will be submitted to the Colossalcon East Staff and will be reviewed prior to the event.
 On Saturday of the convention, contestants will have a short appointment to meet with our judges in person for a quick review of the costume and answer any questions that might arise.
 Awards will then be given out during the Masquerade event.

 You and/or your whole group must have a valid Colossalcon East registration in order to compete.